carlos-cassol/test-solutions-engineer/README.md

 npm install
 npm run start
 ```
+## 7. Execution
+A cron job runs every minute to execute all registered automations automatically.

+### Key Behaviors:
+    Prevents overlapping runs using an isRunning lock.

+    Handles retry and logs errors for failed automations.

+    Sends extracted data to GPT for summarization.

+    Persists results into PostgreSQL using Prisma ORM.

+    Exposes Prometheus metrics for observability.

+### Automation flow:

+    Iterates over all registered automations.

+    Extracts carrier data.

+    Sends it to gpt-service at /summarize-loads.

+    Saves the summary and data into the database.

+    This ensures near real-time data extraction and insight generation.

 ---

-## 7. Simulated Post-Mortem
+## 8. Post-Mortem

-During development, the main challenges were handling unstable loadboard sites and maintaining Puppeteer stability across retries.
-Some selectors were inconsistent or dynamically injected, requiring custom wait logic.
-We also had to simulate some keyboard key-press like 'ENTER'.
-Its due to a specific scenario where the input doesn't accept just the writing and search-button press.
+During development, the main challenges included dealing with unstable loadboard websites and ensuring Puppeteer stability.
+Some selectors were inconsistent or dynamically loaded, requiring custom wait logic and keypress simulations (e.g., pressing 'ENTER' to trigger searches).

+A major blocker was running Puppeteer reliably inside a Docker container.
+Despite multiple attempts, I couldn't achieve full browser execution in the container due to dependency and sandboxing issues.
+As a workaround, Puppeteer was run locally for stability.

-On the GPT side, the challenge was API reliability and cost optimization.
-I implemented exponential backoff and a fallback response in case of failures.
-The prompt was tuned to ensure clear summaries.
+On the GPT side, reliability and cost were concerns.
+I implemented exponential backoff and a fallback response for API errors.
+The prompt was tuned to ensure consistent and useful summaries.

-If extended, I would improve authentication, add Docker support, and implement CI/CD pipelines with GitHub Actions and Terraform for infrastructure automation.
+If extended, I would improve authentication, fully containerize all services, and implement CI/CD with GitHub Actions and Terraform.
+Long-term, I suggest adding a heatmap dashboard that processes and visualizes collected data with LLM insights—showing both current trends and future projections.

-For a distant future, I would recommend an heat-map visualization where we track all the collected and stored data with the insights, process it via LLM, and produce heatmaps for today, and a speculation heatmap for the future (like next month, semester and etc)
+A great implementation would be a automation viewer panel to track executions and trigger manual runs when needed.